endeavouros-team/Important-news/README.md

 Date | Description | Additional remarks
 :--- | :--- | :----
+2021-Jun-12 | Installations made with the April-2021 ISO *after* the release of `pacman` version 6<br>may not have all new pacman features in file `/etc/pacman.conf`.<br>In particular this means `pacman` does not use some *optimizations*<br>(like `ParallelDownloads`) available in version 6, but they can be manually added.<br>Please see [this link](https://forum.endeavouros.com/t/fresh-install-6-10-21-pacman-conf-no-paralelldownloads) for more information.
 2021-May-08 | A dependency of `eos-bash-shared` has been changed from `yad` to `yad-eos`.<br>Now pacman may inform about a conflict between them.
 User should simply accept the change.<br>This change makes `yad-eos` as the default yad provider.
 2021-Apr-24 | The Personal Commands feature of Welcome has a new and easier to use API.<br>To see more info, start Welcome -> Tips tab -> Tutorial button -> New simpler API.
 2021-Apr-17 | New EndeavourOS ISO has landed!<br>It has great new features, package updates, and old known issues have been solved.<br>[Go grab it!](https://endeavouros.com/latest-release)